Promotional Feature

 Scalp disorders affect millions of people worldwide, yet there are few natural bioactive ingredients with proven activity in their treatment.
 To face such challenges, ingredients that prevent or remove pollutants, modulate the immunnoresponse and excessive sebum production, fight against oxidative stress and reduce inflammation will increasingly occupy the attention of scientists, formulators and brands.

-More content from ASSESSA
+More from ASSESSA